 By Train: If you want to opt for a cheaper (but in no way less comfortable) mode of transport, you take the Komuter.
-The train runs every 15 minutes during peak hours and every 30 minutes during off-peak hours and takes around 15 minutes to cover the distance of 17 kilometers.
-And the best part, one way fare is RM 2.5!
+The train runs every 15 minutes during peak hours and every 30 minutes during off-peak hours and takes around 15 minutes to cover the distance of 17 kilometres.
+And the best part, one-way fare is RM 2.5!

 Have you been to the Batu caves in KL?
 How did you like it?